josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Ruby Patton:** There is no shame in staying behind.

-Those who wish to will be shuttled to the Habitat ship to begin transportation back to ICH territory.
+Those who wish to will be shuttled to the Habitat ship to begin transportation back to IEE territory.

-Mati, Can you send ships to escort these people back?
+Mati, can you arrange an escort for my people to get back to safety?

 **Mati:** I can spare those resources.

-**Ruby Patton:** Thank you.
-For those who wish to remain, when we are finished releasing the shuttles, we are heading in.
+**Ruby Patton:** Thank you, Mati.

+For those who wish to remain, assist with preparations.
+We'll be heading into the wormhole as soon as we're ready.

 Rosa.
 If you wish to go, I will be appoint you Squadron Commander for the duration of the journey and recommend you for permanent promotion.